apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 Output configuration files need to be located in the `.actor` folder within the Actor's root directory.

-You have two choices of how to organize files withing the `.actor` folder.
+You have two choices of how to organize files within the `.actor` folder.

 ### Single configuration file